RedMser/leafs-odyssey-procgen/README.md

 !rename,Hello World,move,0,-16,0,resize,12,8
 ```

+The world will also get `[MANIP]` suffixed in its title, so it can be distinguished in the world list.
+The world's revision number, as well as each edited room's revision number, is incremented by one.
+The world's GUID is **not** modified, which may impact existing player and replay data!

 ## Examples

 Various library examples are found in the `examples` folder, some using the `data` API while others use the `builder` API.